← All Rankings | #19 Overall | Last reviewed 2026-03-10

 Privacy & Security

 TwinMind’s on-device audio capture is a positive privacy feature: audio is processed locally rather than being streamed to external servers.
 That said, the knowledge graph and some AI features do involve cloud processing, placing TwinMind in a hybrid model.
-The Apple-only approach means data stays within Apple’s security ecosystem, which adds a layer of trust for users already committed to that platform.
+The app is available on both iOS and Android, with a Chrome extension for desktop use.
 For a small, newer company, the privacy architecture is thoughtful, though the long-term data handling practices are less established than larger competitors.

 Best For

-TwinMind is best for Apple users who are intrigued by the concept of a knowledge graph built from their conversations.
+TwinMind is best for users who are intrigued by the concept of a knowledge graph built from their conversations.
 Early adopters, researchers, and professionals who attend many meetings with interconnected topics will find the knowledge graph concept most valuable.
-It is not yet suited for users who need polished, reliable transcription, teams on Windows or Android, or organizations requiring enterprise-grade features and support.
+It is not yet suited for users who need polished, reliable transcription, teams that require a native desktop app, or organizations requiring enterprise-grade features and support.

 How TwinMind Compares to Hedy

 TwinMind and Hedy share some philosophical DNA: both emphasize on-device processing and bot-free recording.
 TwinMind’s knowledge graph concept is innovative and represents a genuinely different approach to organizing meeting intelligence.
 Still, the practical comparison favors Hedy on nearly every dimension.
-Hedy runs on Mac, Windows, iOS, Android, and web; TwinMind is Apple-only.
+Hedy runs on Mac, Windows, iOS, Android, and web; TwinMind covers iOS, Android, and Chrome but lacks a native desktop app.
 Hedy’s transcription quality is significantly more mature and accurate.
 Hedy works fully offline; TwinMind’s offline capability is partial.
 Hedy provides real-time coaching during meetings; TwinMind’s intelligence is retrospective.
 Hedy’s knowledge connection features, while different in implementation from TwinMind’s graph, deliver cross-meeting intelligence on a more mature and reliable foundation.
 Hedy also has an established integration ecosystem and enterprise features that TwinMind lacks.
 TwinMind’s vision is compelling, but Hedy delivers on that vision today with broader reach and greater reliability.